joelburget/Torque/README.markdown

-# nvALT 2
+# Torque 2

-A collaboration between Brett Terpstra (ttscoff) and David Halter (ElasticThreads) based on [DivineDominion's](github.com/divineDominion/nv) fork. nvALT adds a few features we'd been looking for (and let me get some coding practice).
+A collaboration between Brett Terpstra (ttscoff) and David Halter (ElasticThreads) based on [DivineDominion's](github.com/divineDominion/nv) fork.
+Torque adds a few features we'd been looking for (and let me get some coding practice).

 ![Screenshot](http://img.skitch.com/20110520-k5y4i6i3p8ciftq2dbs7rx64e7.jpg)

-## About nvALT
+## About Torque

-nvALT is a fork of the original [Notational Velocity][notational] with some additional features and some interface modifications.
+Torque is a fork of the original [Notational Velocity][notational] with some additional features and some interface modifications.
 It is a work in progress.
 I'm not listing it as a beta, as that would imply that it was on its way to being its own product.
 It's an experiment, and I hope you enjoy it!

 ## What it is